 Another popular route is Humphreys Summit Trail which unsurprisingly takes you to the highest point in all of Arizona for unparalleled views.
 It is however regarded a tough one, so be prepared.
 I recommend exploring the nature with the peaks of San Francisco for a more serene and earthy connection.

 4. Arizona Snowbowl Scenic Chairlift

-Also located on San Francisco Peaks, the Arizona Snowbowl is an alpine ski resort with lots to offer.
+I couldn’t resist exploring another gem on the San Francisco Peaks: the Arizona Snowbowl, an exceptional alpine ski resort that had so much to offer.

 5. Heritage Square

 Heritage Square, another captivating destination, offered an array of exciting events such as live music performances, vibrant art festivals, movie screenings, and captivating live shows.
 It was a hub of cultural experiences that brought the town to life.
 As a huge fan of festivity and fun moments, Heritage Square made my visit to Flagstaff memorable.

 No matter the time of year, Heritage Square always had something incredible happening.
 The calendar was filled with a diverse range of events, ensuring there was never a dull moment.
 From music enthusiasts to art aficionados, there was something to suit everyone’s tastes and interests.

 Five dedicated people turned their dream of a central gathering space become a reality in 1998.
 They put a lot of effort into making Heritage Square, a bustling area that promoted intercommunity interactions and cultural festivities.
 It served as a monument to the strength of group work and the devotion to their community.

 I got the chance to help with Heritage Square’s continuous maintenance and growth as a guest.
 One option to contribute to their project was to buy an inscribed brick that would be placed in the square itself.
 It was a significant way to contribute to the continued heritage of this beloved gathering spot.

 6. Museum of Northern Arizona